Can you get a backdated sick note? What UK law actually says.

 Puts the doctor’s GMC registration at serious risk

-Can result in dismissal, civil, or criminal proceedings
+Can result in dismissal, civil proceedings, or criminal prosecution

 How to Get One